 Will a good subheading save you?
 Content Marketing has become overcrowded and chaotic, with countless blogs vying for attention.
-Readers have become skilled at quickly scanning through content and have become tired of being lured in by catchy headlines only to be disappointed by average content.
+Readers have become skilled at quickly scanning content and are tired of being lured in by catchy headlines only to be disappointed by average content.

-Up to 90% of readers bounce and leave the average website within 10-20 seconds after they get to it.
+Up to 90% of readers bounce from the average website within 10-20 seconds of arriving.
 That is a terrible performance and no way to leave a first impression.
 How do you reduce that bounce rate?

 Your headline or title is intended to hook, entertain, shock, and, above all else, create curiosity.
 Its purpose is to pull readers further into your content to stay long enough to realize how stellar the information and writing are and continue reading and returning to new content as it is posted.